 — Luke 12:16-21 NLT

-When we are blessed financially, we can easily become arrogant and think that we are blessed because we are smarter, better, or just work harder than anyone else.
+When we are blessed financially, we can easily become arrogant and think that we are blessed because we are smarter, better, or just harder working than anyone else.
 While many of us with computers can see how we have been financially blessed because of our Christian values, we must remember that many Christians in the world today live in very impoverished conditions.
-Those of us who are blessed with financial wealth—and God's definition of wealth is anyone who has more than food, clothes, and a place to sleep—have been blessed to be a blessing.
+Those of us who are blessed with financial wealth — and God's definition of wealth is anyone who has more than the basic necessities of food, clothes, and a place to sleep — have been blessed to be a blessing.
 This principle goes back to God's call of Abraham and is reiterated by Paul to the Corinthians.
 Our financial blessings are simply God's way of entrusting us with his money to do his work!
-We are blessed to be a blessing—not to hoard, gloat, or become self-satisfied.
+We are blessed to be a blessing — not to hoard, gloat, or become self-satisfied.

 Related Scripture Readings

 Other Devotionals from Heartlight for Friday, August 16, 2019

 What Jesus Did! is a series of one-year devotional guides through each gospel, using one short scripture passage each day and following the Gospel in sequential order.
 Each devotional consists of a scripture passage and a reflection and a prayer which open up the day's scripture and show how it challenges you to live for Jesus.